lawrennd/old_talks/_posts/2012-2-13-a-unifying-review-of-spectral-methods-for-dimensionality-reduction.md

 ---
-:bibtex_key: Lawrence:oxfordUnify12
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: A Unifying Review of Spectral Methods for Dimensionality Reduction
+title: A Unifying Review of Spectral Methods for Dimensionality Reduction
-:venue: Robotics Research Group Tutorial, Department of Engineering Science, University of Oxford
+venue: Robotics Research Group Tutorial, Department of Engineering Science, University of Oxford
-:linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "spectral_oxford12.pdf"'
+linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "spectral_oxford12.pdf"'
-:linkmp3: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "120213_spectral_oxford12.pdf"'
+linkmp3: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "120213_spectral_oxford12.pdf"'
-:year: '2012'
+year: '2012'
-:month: feb
+month: '2'
-:day: '13'
+day: '13'
-:abstract: In this tutorial we will review spectral approaches to dimensionality reduction, introducing a unifying probabilistic perspective.
+abstract: In this tutorial we will review spectral approaches to dimensionality reduction, introducing a unifying probabilistic perspective.
 Our unifying perspective is based on the maximum entropy principle and the resulting probabilistic models are based on GRFs.
 We will review maximum variance unfolding, Laplacian eigenmaps, locally